- Ingmar Bergman

 The Seventh Seal captures these themes in total, presenting the mold from which every subsequent Bergman film would be balanced against.
 Consider how Block abandons his knightly crusade to find himself on a plague-ridden terrain, questioning God, competing with Death for his own mortality.
 In this most basic plot description, Bergman’s existential hero weighs every potential conflict from his environment to the philosophical.
 Accordingly, Bergman’s film acts as a stream of questions through the guise of various emblematic characters.
 Block remains idealistic toward all things, romantic in his belief that life should have a specific purpose, embracing his doubt to further his knowledge and achieve self-understanding.
 Jöns is more of a realist, even sarcastic and critical at times, aware that such questions can and probably should be asked, but too much of a pragmatist to ask them himself.
 Jof and Mia are simpletons, representative of the masses, enjoying life at face value without the need to define.

 Bergman makes his film very plainly about opposites, his characters inhabiting contrary fields within his developed landscape.
 Block presents the steadfast knight dedicated to duty and meaning, to finding his place, if one exists, amid the dogmatism of the Church.
 At one point he raises his hand and confirms, “This is my hand.
 I can move it, feel the blood pulsing through it.
 The sun is still high in the sky and I, Antonius Block, am playing chess with Death.”
 If only God could be identified so plainly, as defining things allows him to gain the knowledge he feels he deserves after a lifetime of service.
 Whereas Jof and Mia enjoy the purest of true love—they are frivolous and happy, and together they remain so until the end.
 They are the hope of humanity.
 They speak of Mikael’s future, and they regard Death as no more than an empty theater mask used in their routine, part of an elaborate act, no less.
 Scenes reciprocate between Block and the happy couple, alternating the perils of mortality with the pleasantry of life.
-This motif of opposites, and the absolutism of the film’s thematic and representational positive and negative spaces, finds further emphasis on the black and white pieces of Death and Block’s reappearing chessboard.
+This motif of opposites, and the absolutism of the film’s thematic and representational positive and negative spaces, find a further emphasis on the black and white pieces of Death and Block’s reappearing chessboard.

 Detractors wary of Bergman’s allegories suggest he unnecessarily disguises questions about God through his historical setting and metaphoric imagery.
 Unabashed confrontation of the audience in a modern setting, however, results in more challenging material for the viewer; moviegoers often disconnect when modern cinematic environments so clearly try to make a decisive and difficult connection.
 Bergman films like Persona (1966) and Wild Strawberries (1957) that do not enclose their meaning inside figurative backdrops are more demanding.
 By disguising his most aggressive argument, his filmic question, within the Medieval setting, Bergman lightens the intellectual load on the viewer and makes these questions apparent but not brazen attacks on his audience’s modern ideologies.
 Of course, Bergman absolutely means to challenge his audience, but The Seventh Seal achieves this in the most clever, illusory way of any Bergman film.